Uber shares pop as company is slated to join S&P 500

 - Members of the index must have positive earnings in the most recent quarter and over the prior four quarters in total, according to S&P's rules.

-Shares of Uber rose 4% Monday morning after the S&P Dow Jones Indices announced Friday that the ride-sharing company has been selected to join the S&P 500 Index.
+Shares of Uber closed up more than 2% on Monday after S&P Dow Jones Indices announced Friday that the ride-hailing company has been selected to join the S&P 500.

 Analysts at Oppenheimer reiterated their outperform rating on the stock and raised their price target to $75 per share from $65.
 They said Uber's ticket into the S&P 500 will likely help improve investors' sentiment about returns.